-There are a limited number of opportunities to challenge yourself by taking part in an activity such as most court.
-Most court experiences bear many benefits, and the only regret is that you didn't participate (enough).
+There are a limited number of opportunities to challenge yourself by taking part in an activity such as moot court.
+Moot court experiences bear many benefits, and the only regret is that you didn't participate (enough).

 Bojana Arsenijević, coach, Faculty of Law, University of Nis